fardeen-ahmed/Bug-bounty-Writeups/README.md

 <A href="https://github.com/mdsecresearch/BurpSuiteSharpener">-Extension should add a number of UI and functional features to Burp Suite to make working with it easier</a>

 <a href="https://github.com/benso-io/posta">-Posta.
 Cross-document Messaging security research tool</a>

+<a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

 <a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>